General Goal: To know the cause(s) of these diseases, the most common modes of transmission, and the major manifestations of these diseases.

 Diagnosis of acute bronchitis is based on clinical signs and symptoms.
 Differentiation between bronchitis and pneumonia is nearly impossible to determine based on clinical grounds unless chest radiographs demonstrate infiltrates or consolidation consistent with pneumonia.
 If the patient’s temperature is elevated, a bacterial bronchitis may be present.
 Healthy persons usually improve with few complications.

 Bronchitis in an otherwise healthy person is almost always self-limiting.
 Supportive therapy with analgesics (e.g., acetaminophen), antipyretics (e.g., ibuprofen), antitussives (e.g., dextromethorphan), and expectorants (e.g., guaifenesin) is recommended.
-If the patient has a fever and if the sputum becomes purulent, it may be necessary to identify the bacterial pathogen by culturing the sputum and treating the patient with erythromycin or azithromycin.
+If the patient has bronchitis of greater than 14 days, a fever, and if the sputum becomes purulent, it may be necessary to identify the bacterial pathogen by culturing the sputum and treating the patient with erythromycin or azithromycin.